Eighteen Breweries Dot the Picturesque Landscape from the Eastern Poconos to the Endless Mountains.

 Here, a healthy feng shui of young and old, lifers and weekenders, artists and entrepreneurs find themselves entrusted with that legacy of adventure and escapism.
 And you, too, can find it on snowy mountain slopes, on a summer weekend at the lake, or on the trail.
 There’s certainly no shortage of incredible restaurants.
 And you can pair any adventure in the Poconos with a day at the spa or a little shopping.
 Just remember, you’re really here for the beer, and there’s plenty of it.

 At about the halfway point of the Run, Route 6 banks westward out of the Poconos toward the Endless Mountains.
-Quick brew stops in Scranton and in Carbondale serve as our turning point, and it’s onto NEPA’s north country.
+A quick brew stop in Scranton serves as our turning point, and it’s onto NEPA’s north country.
 Here, we’re riding those famous rolling hilltops, spanning acres of open space.
 In turns, momentary climbs in altitude offer remarkable vistas.
 The rounded mountaintops roll away from the eye like bedsheets blowing on the line.

 The seasons seem to treat this landscape a bit differently.
 Winters are white – the snow arrives and, for the most part, it sticks around.
 Green springs give way to summer’s golden fields.
 And the low autumn sun turns the vibrant foliage to glowing embers that burn out into the pinkish-blue horizon.